flippercloud/flipper/README.md

 ```

 **Note**: Be sure that the middlware is high enough up in your stack that all feature checks are wrapped.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'flipper'

-And then execute:

-    $ bundle

-Or install it yourself with:

-    $ gem install flipper

 ## Contributing